Manuel Losada Rodríguez Portrait

 Biocryptology — B-FY · Madrid

 Reading the market and the synergies, the company pivoted hard towards mobile-app-based cybersecurity with no external devices — and I took the product lead.
 Together with the advanced engineering team we built an auto-scaling system on AWS that delivered secure login for client websites, physical access points and online payments.
-We engineered for maximum security — pentested with HackerOne — using the leading tooling of the time: Kubernetes, the relevant AWS services, secret/key vaults, Kafka and a microservices architecture, all aligned with PSD2 and GDPR.
+We launched it under our own brand and reached 30+ ecommerce clients securing login and checkout to reduce friction during access and purchase.
+The product worked, but the prospecting cycles consistently revealed that real enterprise demand wanted the same capability embedded inside their own apps, not as a separate brand — which set up the white-label pivot of the next stage.
+We engineered for maximum security — running a continuous HackerOne bug-bounty programme on top of the pentests — using the leading tooling of the time: Kubernetes, the relevant AWS services, secret/key vaults, Kafka and a microservices architecture, all aligned with PSD2 and GDPR.
 My real value here was connecting the dots: making sure backend, apps, firmware and security all served one product story.

 groups